 With these roles as a blueprint, we’ve harnessed that dynamic and continue to scale the organization every year.
 Johnathan cranks out the ideas and I operationalize and integrate them.
 We aren’t always perfect at it, but we try 😂

 The next big hurdle after working on the leadership team dynamics was how to get the whole company moving as one.
 A very popular model for this is the Entrepreneurial Operating System, popularized by the book Traction by Gino Wickman.

-I could probably write an entire blog post about EOS, but to keep things brief, EOS has six major components.
+I could write an entire blog post about EOS, but we’ll keep things brief.
+EOS has six major components.
 Each of these parts has key tools or systems you use to help a company align and grow.

 Implementing an EOS model is not something that gets done overnight, it’s still a work in progress for us but following some of these guidelines has been helpful to bring more clarity around what we do and why we do it.

 Here is a snippet about each module:

 Getting the whole team on the same page to understand where we are going and what challenges we want to overcome in the near future and distant future.

 Does our team match our core values?
 Are the strengths of our people applied to the right positions?
 Do we have the right people in the right seats?

 Track our KPIs on a weekly basis to understand what numbers and metrics are needed to achieve our monthly and quarterly goals.